safespring/docs/content/service/policies.md

 ## Support

-For critical issues that affects the availability of our services, we will reply within the limits set by our SLA.
-For non critical and minor issues, please allow up to 24 hours for replies.
+For critical issues that affect the availability of our services, we will reply within the limits set by our SLA.
+For non-critical and minor issues, please allow up to 24 hours for replies.

 ## Safespring customer support policy for security testing

 Customers are welcome to perform security testing against their infrastructure hosted by Safespring.
-The following limitation apply:
+The following limitations apply:

 The following activities are prohibited:

 * Denial of Service, Distributed denial of service (DDoS) or simulations of DoS or DDoS attacks.
-* Flooding attacks (HTTP flood attacks, API requests, login requests etc).
+* Flooding attacks (HTTP flood attacks, API requests, login requests, etc.).
 * SYN flooding, ICMP flooding, UDP flooding.

 Before doing security testing, we kindly ask you to inform us at